Here's What Yuzuru Hanyu Does With All Those Pooh Bears

 Every time Japan’s Yuzuru Hanyu skates these days, he’s showered with Winnie the Pooh bears.
-His fans have thrown the adorable bears onto the ice after eagle-eyed fans saw the reigning Olympic champion using a Pooh-themed tissue box cover at the rink.
+His supporters have thrown the adorable bears onto the ice after eagle-eyed fans saw the reigning Olympic champion using a Pooh-themed tissue box cover at the rink.
 Hanyu is apparently a fan of the A. A. Milne character, and the superstitious skater sees him as a good luck mascot.
 There’s usually a Pooh sitting rinkside when he skates, and Hanyu will bow to or pat the bear’s head before competing.
-Although Olympic rules don’t allow mascots by the rink, rest assured there was probably a Pooh sitting by Hanyu’s locker backstage in PyeongChang.
+Although Olympic rules don’t allow mascots by the ice, rest assured there was probably a Pooh sitting by Hanyu’s locker backstage in PyeongChang.

 And the tradition continues at the Olympic figure skating men’s event.
 His fans have a lot of bears to make up for — Hanyu injured his ankle last November and has not competed since then, so his appearance on Olympic ice for the first time in three months meant a lot of Pooh bears could finally find their home.

 What does the reigning Olympic champion do with all the bears (and there are a LOT of them, as the poor Olympic sweepers can attest).
 Hanyu usually donates them — by the bagful — to local charities wherever he skates.
-Looks like there may be some new fans of the cuddly Winnie the Pooh in Korea in coming weeks.
+Looks like there may be some new devotees of the cuddly Winnie the Pooh in Korea in coming weeks.